Jason-Cooke/mean-angularjs/README.md

 - Unable to delete user(staff) profile from the frontend though it works perfectly from the backend
 - You may experience browser freezing while trying to get a user profile details when logged-in

-*This project is still open for reveiw and corrections*
+*This project is still open for review and corrections*